PrestaShop/PSFunctionalTests/README.md

 - start a prestashop container and launch prestashop installation
 - start the tests container and launch the test in /tmp/test/itg/1.7/index.webdriverio.js

-Environnement variable can be use to override PS_VERSION=1.6|1.7 (Default:1.7)
+Environnement variable can be used to override PS_VERSION=1.6|1.7 (Default:1.7)
 URL=domain name where prestashop is running (default:prestashop) MODULE= to install a module (default:)